 Review the potential essay “titles” that can be found here.
 You should pick two, just in case we review sample essays responding to one of them.(NOTE: Diploma Candidates can only choose from the ones in May, 2013 — those are the same choices being offered to Mr. Coey’s class.
 Non-Diploma candidates can pick any one other than the prompts used by the student sample essays below)

 First, please go to the sidebar of this blog under “Essay Links” and visit as many websites there as you can.
 Make a list of the six most important things you feel you’ve learned from them, and at least three questions you have (more are preferable).

-Second, here are two potential outlines for you to use to prepare your essay.
-Please pick the one that looks the best and print it out (you may also print out both if you would like).
+Second, here are three potential outlines for you to use to prepare your essay.

 You must use one of these forms to guide the outline to both your practice essay and your final essay.
 You do not necessarily have to actually fill out the form, but you must use it as a guide.
 Your practice essay outline will be due two weeks from the day we complete the introduction to the essay unit.

 Third, look at this Planning Sheet and, if you decide it can be helpful, please print it out.

 Fourth, look at these four TOK essays written by former students.
 Write down five things you notice about each.

 * How many Ways of Knowing are discussed and what were they?

 * How many Areas of Knowledge are discussed and what were they?

 * How many explicit textbook connections did you find and what were they?